Graduate-entry English language requirements

 Master of Social Work (Qualifying)

 The demonstrated English-language proficiency required of people seeking to enrol in the MSW(Qualifying) is an overall IELTS of 7.5 with minimum of 7.0 in all bands.

 Master of Teaching

-The English-proficiency requirement for admission to the program is more exacting than for many other graduate courses.
-This is because all teachers in Australian schools where Master of Teaching candidates undertake the professional-experiences component of their coursework must have a good command of the English language.
+The English proficiency requirement for admission to the program is more exacting than for many other graduate courses.
+This is because all teachers in Australian schools where Master of Teaching candidates undertake the professional experience component of their coursework must have a good command of the English language.

 Candidates must be good to very good users of English, especially spoken English.
 The minimum requirements for enrolment in the Master of Teaching are:

-- IELTS 7.5 with a minimum of 7.0 in in Writing and Reading and a minimum of 8.0 in Listening and Speaking.
+- IELTS 7.5 with a minimum of 7.0 in Writing and Reading and a minimum of 8.0 in Listening and Speaking.

 Accreditation and employers' expectations

-The NSW Department of Education and Training, the major employer of teachers in NSW, requires teachers from non-English backgrounds to sit an English-proficiency test before employment.
-The details of the minimum requirements are available on the Board of Studies, Teaching & Educational Standards (previously NSW Institute of Teachers) website.
+The NSW Department of Education and Communities, the major employer of teachers in NSW, requires teachers from non-English backgrounds to sit an English proficiency test before employment.
+The details of the minimum requirements are available on the Board of Studies, Teaching & Educational Standards NSW (previously NSW Institute of Teachers) website.